![]() |

 The domain SPF is returned from a sender-domain query constructed from the sender's email address.
 Thus, if the sender = info@example.com sender-domain = example.com.

 The above scenario relies on the fact that customers will only send mail via the domain example.com, that is, they will NOT send via another ISP at home or when travelling.
-If you are not sure if this is the case you can terminate the sequence with ?all which says kinda pass (soft fail) and let the mail go through - perhaps logging the incident to capture statistics.
+If you are not sure if this is the case you can terminate the sequence with ?all which says kinda pass (soft fail) and let the mail go through - perhaps using the DMARC RR to have such instances reported to you by the receiving MTA.

 Example 4: Assumes that the domain never sends mail from ANY location - ever.
 Typically you would do this to prevent bogus mail for everyone else - it is a supreme act of self-sacrifice!